-Role Responsibility Employees, volunteers, directors, officers, contractors and suppliers Report concerns regarding Reportable Conduct Supervisors and managers Refer any reports of Reportable Conduct to a Disclosure Officer Ensure that all employees, volunteers and contractors are aware of this policy and the avenues for reporting Reportable Conduct.
-Group Head of Governance Oversee the Wrongdoing Reporting Program Provide quarterly reporting to the Audit, Risk and Compliance Committee.
-Disclosers All reports must be made with reasonable grounds to suspect the Reportable Conduct Provide as much information as possible and any known details relating to the Reportable Conduct (e.g. date, time, location, name of person(s) involved, evidence such as documents or emails, possible witnesses, and any steps that may have been taken to report the matter elsewhere to try to resolve the concern).
-Disclosure Service Receive and assess Disclosures Refer Disclosures confidentially (and anonymously where required) to a Disclosure Officer.
-Disclosure Officers Receive and assess Disclosures
+Role Responsibility Employees, volunteers, directors, officers, contractors and suppliers Report concerns regarding Reportable Conduct.
+Supervisors and managers Refer any reports of Reportable Conduct to a Disclosure Officer.
+Ensure that all employees, volunteers and contractors are aware of this Policy and the avenues for reporting Reportable Conduct.
+Company Secretary Oversee the Wrongdoing Reporting Program.
+Provide quarterly reporting to the Audit, Risk and Compliance Committee.
+Manage the relationship with the external Disclosure Officer provider.

-Role Responsibility Protect and support Discloser from detriment or a threat of detriment as a result of making a Disclosure Provide advice to anyone covered by this Policy prior to, during, or after a Disclosure Ensure parties involved in an investigation receive support Ensure that any disclosures which are fanciful, illogical or irrational are dismissed and the Discloser is notified of the outcome Ensure that any disclosures which are personal work-related grievances are referred for consideration under Policy PC 2.07 and the Discloser is notified.
+Role Responsibility Disclosers All reports must be made with reasonable grounds to suspect the Reportable Conduct.
+Provide as much information as possible and any known details relating to the Reportable Conduct (e.g. date, time, location, name of person(s) involved, evidence such as documents or emails, possible witnesses, and any steps that may have been taken to report the matter elsewhere to try to resolve the concern).
+Disclosure Service Receive and assess Disclosures.
+Refer Disclosures confidentially (and anonymously where required) to a Disclosure Officer.
+Disclosure Officers Receive and assess Disclosures.
+Consider and address any potential or actual conflicts of interests in the handling of the Disclosure.
+Protect and support Discloser from detriment or a threat of detriment as a result of making a Disclosure.
+Provide advice to anyone covered by this Policy prior to, during, or after a Disclosure.
+Ensure Disclosers and parties involved in an investigation receive support, where appropriate and with their consent.
+Ensure that any Disclosures which are fanciful, illogical or irrational are dismissed and the Discloser is notified of the outcome.
+Ensure that any Disclosures which are Personal Work-related Grievances are referred for consideration under Policy 2.07 and the Discloser is notified.
 Investigation Officers Conduct investigations on Reportable Conduct, in a timely manner.
-This may include the use of internal or external investigative resources Keep the Discloser informed of the investigation's progress and investigation outcome, subject to privacy and confidentiality requirements Report the investigation outcome.
-Support Officers Support Discloser and parties involved in an investigation.
+This may include the use of internal or external investigative resources.
+Keep the Discloser informed of the investigation's progress and investigation outcome, subject to privacy and confidentiality requirements.
+Report the investigation outcome.
+Support Officers Support Discloser and parties involved in an investigation, where appropriate and with their consent.
 Relevant Executive Leadership Team Member Oversee implementation of any recommendations arising out of an investigation.